• Skip to primary navigation

 Since this dish is made mostly of dairy products, it can go bad quickly.
 These ingredients must be kept within a specific temperature range in order to avoid spoiling.

 Refrigeration is key to preventing molds, dangerous bacteria, or premature spoilage.
-When it comes to dairy, all it takes is 2 hours at the wrong temperature to put your family at risk of food poisoning.
+According to the USDA, all it takes is 2 hours at the wrong temperature to put your family at risk of food poisoning.

 Baked cheesecake has a different shelf life than no-bake recipes.
 And if you are enjoying a storebought dessert it's important to know that the shelf life changes once it is opened.